はじめまして! Привет! 你好! მიესალმები! Salutations!

 4) 2000-: Return to the brutalist realities and occasional panglosses of the adult world.
 As many forays as possible into the floating world of cyberspace (or, if you will, the non-linear hypetextual curvaspace).
 Occasional artistry of the floating world.

 5) 25th April 2013: Holiday on the moon.
 I am looking forward to a swim in the Sea of Tranquility.
-I hope that the space elevator back home to the United Estates of Britain (USB) is a bit quicker than it was on the way up as there was a delay pedal as a result of intergalactic leaves on the line and the wrong kind of snow patrol.
+I hope that the space elevator back home is a bit quicker than it was on the way up as there was a delay pedal as a result of intergalactic leaves on the line and the wrong kind of snow patrol.